 - Workers to be made aware of the hazards of the job

 - Work to be suspended if the gas test indicates 50%LEL.

 - Depending on ambient temperature and work environment intermittent work followed by a period of rest should be specified.

 Confined space Entry where the hazard is immediate

 The situation where the failure of breathing equipment would prove fatal or serious bodily harm can result from such entry should only be undertaken under extreme emergency.
 The plant manager and maintenance manager must meet at the job site and determine various other alternatives.
 If they decide to go ahead with the job, then express permission must be obtained from the unit head with the concurrence of the safety department.
 Normal requirements for such type of jobs are:

 - Written and approved procedure in which all precautions and types of safety equipment to be used should be specified.

 - There shall be no explosive mixture, ie; gas mixture too rich or below 50% LEL.

 - Only breathing equipment approved for the situation where “hazard is immediate” shall be specified.

-- All reasonable precaution to be taken to ensure the equipment does not get pressurized during job execution.
+- All reasonable precautions to be taken to ensure the equipment does not get pressurized during job execution.